-On Thursday December 4th we read Luke 20:9-26.
-The first verse tells us that the scribes and chief priests wanted to lay hands on Jesus because He had told the parable of the vineyard and its wicked tenants being destroyed.
+In Luke 20:9-26 we read that the scribes and chief priests wanted to lay hands on Jesus because He had told the parable of the vineyard and its wicked tenants being destroyed.
 The scribes and chief priests "perceived that He had told this parable against them."
 But they didn't dare take Him because they "feared the people."

 Why should these Jewish leaders fear those they had been entrusted to lead?
 Verses 19:47-8 give an answer: "Every day He was teaching in the temple.
 The chief priests, the scribes, and the leaders of the people kept looking for a way to kill Him; but they did not find anything they could do, for all the people were spellbound by what they heard" (NRSV).
 Jesus was a spellbinder, giving people a vision of God they had never had before.
 He spoke as nobody else had ever spoken.
 So He was indeed someone to fear, because His teaching could upend the whole religious power structure and put the Jewish leaders' positions in jeopardy.
 But to take Him by violence would enrage the people.

 So they approached Him not with a frank challenge to what He was saying but with a craftily concocted trap.
 They began with fulsome praise of His admirable indifference to rank and His speaking and teaching "rightly."
 We can only wonder how they ever got the idea that He was susceptible to oily accolades and false smiles.